 He was also aware of God’s chastening tools; His rod and His staff.

-The sheppard’s tools were what he used to keep his flock in line.
+The shepherd’s tools were what he used to keep his flock in line.
 He would guide his sheep with his staff and discipline them with his rod.

-The Lord is our Sheppard (Psalm 23:1).
-And David’s Psalm teaches us that we are to be grateful to our Sheppard both for His blessings, as well as His guidance and discipline.
+The Lord is our Shepherd (Psalm 23:1).
+And David teaches us that we are to be grateful to our Shepherd both for His blessings, as well as His guidance and discipline.

 In the New Testament, Apostles also prescribe a perspective of joy for our tribulations (Romans 5:3, 12:12; 1 Peter 4:12-13).